SparkBIM

 Select your .rcp file and choose the proper positioning method:

 Point clouds are typically referenced in 3D views, section views, and floor plans.
 This allows you to trace over them to begin modeling.
-Linking rather than importing keeps your file lightweight and easy to manage.
-This step is crucial for converting point cloud data into Revit elements with precision.
+Always link the files instead of importing them to keep the project from getting sluggish.
+This is a must for turning point cloud data to Revit elements with real accuracy.

 Step 4: Trace and Build the Revit Model

-Now it’s time to create the 3D BIM model from the point cloud reference.
-This is where the creativity and skill come in.
+Now the real work starts, building the 3D BIM model from the point cloud reference.
+This is where your skill as a modeler really shows.

 Start with structural elements like: